Babes in Toyland (1986 film): Musical numbers

-Deleted scenes

-Many deleted scenes were musical numbers such as "We'll Think of Something", "It's the Feeling", "I Live in Two Worlds", "Eyes of a Child (Reprise)" and "Toyland".
-Other transitional dialogue was missing from the European theatrical release; these scenes weren't featured on VHS.

-Availability
+Release

 The original 145-minute cut was never legally seen outside of television.
 However, through VHS recordings of these airings, it is currently available on YouTube, labeled as a "Director's Cut".
-The edited version is available to stream on Amazon Prime Video.
+The edited version, which was theatrically released in Europe, is available to stream on Amazon Prime Video.
+Many of the deleted scenes consisted of musical numbers such as "We'll Think of Something" and "It's the Feeling", and other transitional dialogue.